kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-2-development-server-browsersync-configuration.markdown

 ---
 layout: post
 language: "en"
-title: "Introduction to Gulp.js (2) – Development Server and Configuration"
+title: "Introduction to Gulp.js 2: Development Server with BrowserSync and Configuration"
 author: "Stefan Imhoff"
 excerpt: ""
 categories:
+- Code
 tags:
+- gulp
+- tutorial
+- automation
 ---

+This is the seconds part of my series *Introduction to Gulp.js*.
+Today I will write the first few Gulp tasks and set up a development server with BrowserSync.
+And I will start to write a configuration file.

+[IMAGE]

+{% include articles/gulp-toc.html %}

 ## Installing Gulp
-To run our `gulpfile.js` I need to install gulp:
+To run my `gulpfile.js` I need to install gulp:

 {% highlight sh %}
 $ npm install --save-dev gulp
 {% endhighlight %}

-If you run the command `gulp` on you command line you’ll get an error message <samp>Task 'default' is not in your gulpfile</samp>.
+If I run the command `gulp` on my command line I get an error message <samp>Task 'default' is not in your gulpfile</samp>.
 This is because I haven’t written a gulp task until now.

-Create inside the `gulp/tasks` folder a file `default.js` and write this code:
+I create inside the `gulp/tasks` folder a file `default.js` and write this code:

 {% figure code-figure "default.js" %}
 {% highlight javascript %}